 And lo and behold, come across the ampicillin plates you poured 4 weeks ago then forgot about.
 But they are old, so how do you know if they will give adequate selection?
 Should you use them?

 Luckily, someone way back in 1970 determined the lifespan of a whole host of antibiotics in plates, and the good news is that they last a lot longer than you probably thought.

-Plates containing methicillin, erythromycin, cephalothin, tetracycline, chloramphenicol, kanamycin, streptomycin, polymyxin B, or nalidixic acid should be a-ok even if stored for one month at 4degC.
+All antibiotics tested showed no loss of activity after 1 week of storage at 4oC.
+Even after 4 weeks at 4oC, the majority of the antibiotics tested showed no significant loss of activity.
+This means your plates containing methicillin, erythromycin, cephalothin, tetracycline, chloramphenicol, kanamycin, streptomycin, polymyxin B, or nalidixic acid should be a-ok even if stored for one month at 4oC.